The Wisdom in Finding Out for Yourself

 ― Edward O. Thorp, A Man for All Markets: From Las Vegas to Wall Street, How I Beat the Dealer and the Market

-My journey began.
-I opened a Vanguard account and went on to purchase stock and bond index funds and also picked up, what I considered to be, a few “undervalued” stocks.
+I opened a Vanguard taxable account and went on to purchase stock and bond index funds.
+In addition, I also purchased what I considered to be, a few “undervalued” stocks to see how I’d fare.
+I also decided to keep my checking account below $10,000 in the process, preferring to essentially stay fully invested to test the emergency fund thing.

 The Value in Finding Out for Yourself